Search

 Figure 17 shows the latency results during the 1024K read test, reflecting a pattern similar to the throughput results.

-S2D with workloads in the mirror tier demonstrates impressively low latency, benefiting from local reads.
-Latency starts at 1.002 ms and increases to 6.098 ms as IO depth grows.
+S2D with 100% of the workload in the mirror tier demonstrates impressively low latency, benefiting from local reads.
+Latency starts at 1.002 ms and increases to 6.098 ms as I/O queue depth grows.

 In contrast, StarWind VSAN starts at 1.998 ms and peaks at 20.625 ms, resulting in S2D delivering up to 240% lower latency than StarWind.

-When workloads are distributed across both S2D tiers, latency remains nearly identical to that of the mirror tier tests.
+When workloads are distributed across both S2D tiers, mirror and parity, latency remains nearly identical to that of the mirror tier tests.
+It’s all thanks to the local reads!

 Figure 18: 1024K R (CPU Usage)